MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 Viewing pictures

 The DVD player is suitable for displaying your digital photographs.
-These photos may be stored only any medium (DVD, CD, etc.) supported by the DVD player.
+These photos may be stored on any medium (DVD, CD, etc.) supported by the DVD player.

 i NOTE: